Innovative Education in Downtown Orlando

 From Concept to Construction

-UCF President Emeritus John Hitt announced the university’s decision to establish a downtown Orlando campus during the UCF Focus Breakfast in September 2014.
+Former UCF President John Hitt announced the university’s decision to establish a downtown Orlando campus during the UCF Focus Breakfast in September 2014.

 Since then, the university created the UCF Downtown committees, which spent more than a year exploring everything from student services and educational programs to transportation and facilities.
 The project was approved by the Florida Board of Governors in 2016, and design and build teams were selected that summer.
 Construction began in downtown Orlando in Summer 2017.
-The campus will officially open in Fall 2019, with housing, parking and dedicated transportation to and from UCF’s main campus.
+The campus officially opened in August 2019, with housing, parking and dedicated transportation to and from UCF’s main campus.

 Dr. Phillips Academic Commons